thosgood/this-weeks-finds/markdown/1-50/week23.md

 two 2-complexes are simply equivalent then one can be 2-deformed to the other."
-I don't understand this as well as I want, so I won't explain it; instead, I'll briefly explain the (weaker?) version corresponding more closely to the algebraic statement above, namely "if X is a contractible 2-complex, it can be 2-deformed to a point."
-Being "contractible" means that as far as homotopy theory goes X is just like a point.
+I don't understand this as well as I want, so I won't explain it; instead, I'll briefly explain the (weaker?) version corresponding more closely to the algebraic statement above, namely "if $X$ is a contractible 2-complex, it can be 2-deformed to a point."
+Being "contractible" means that as far as homotopy theory goes $X$ is just like a point.
 (E.g., the unit disk is contractible, while the circle is not.)
 And a "2-deformation" roughly means a sequence of moves consisting of adding or deleting 1-cells or 2-cells in a way that doesn't affect things as far as homotopy goes, or doing homotopies of attaching maps of 2-cells.
-The interesting thing about these formulations of the Andrews-Curtis conjecture is that their analogs for n \> 2 are true and in fact were shown by J H C Whitehead in 1939!
+The interesting thing about these formulations of the Andrews-Curtis conjecture is that their analogs for
+$n > 2$ are true and in fact were shown by J H C Whitehead in 1939!

 Quinn's goal is to cook up invariants of 2-complexes that might detect counterexamples to the Andrews-Curtis conjecture, i.e., invariants under 2-deformation.
 He wants to do it using 1+1-dimensional TQFTs of a sort that assign vector spaces to 1-complexes and linear maps to 2-complexes.
-Traditionally, TQFTs assign vector spaces to n-manifolds and linear maps to (n+1)-manifolds.
+Traditionally, TQFTs assign vector spaces to $n$-manifolds and linear maps to $(n+1)$-manifolds.
 Quinn calls his TQFTs "modular" because they have a lot of formal similarities to the kind of TQFTs that come up in string theory (where the modular group reigns supreme).
 He gives a thorough axiomatic description of modular TQFTs in his lecture notes, and this is